ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 //Swift3

-myBMSClient.initializeWithBluemixAppRoute(bluemixAppRoute: "https://example.mybluemix.net", bluemixAppGUID: "1234", bluemixRegion: "Location where your app Hosted")
+myBMSClient.initialize(bluemixRegion: "Location where your app Hosted")

 //Swift 2.3 or Older

-myBMSClient.initializeWithBluemixAppRoute("https://example.mybluemix.net", bluemixAppGUID: "1234", bluemixRegion:"Location where your app Hosted")
+myBMSClient.initialize(bluemixRegion: "Location where your app Hosted")

 myBMSClient.defaultRequestTimeout = 10.0 // Timeout in seconds

 ```
-#####bluemixAppRoute

-- Specifies the route that is assigned to the server application that you created on Bluemix.

-#####bluemixAppGUID

-- Specifies the unique key that is assigned to the application that you created on Bluemix.
-This value is
-case-sensitive.

 #####bluemixRegion